ResumeHelp Offers Critical Resume Help For Job Seekers

 Using one resume for all job applications is a common mistake.
 A generic resume will not help you stand out from the competition.
 Tailor each resume to the specific job description to show you made extra effort to show your qualifications.

-Failing to complement your resume with a cover letter forfeits an opportunity to expand on the career highlights in your resume.
+If you fail to complement your resume with a cover letter, you’re missing out on an opportunity to expand on the career highlights in your resume.
 A cover letter allows you to present a glimpse into your personality to show who you are and why you’re a good fit for the job role.
-The ResumeHelp Cover Letter Builder will make the writing process easier.
+Our Cover Letter Builder will make the writing process easier.

 A professional resume highlights your career summary, work history, skills and education.
 At a glance, this document shows a hiring manager that you are the ideal candidate for the job you are applying for.
-Since most resumes must pass through the applicant tracking system (ATS) before being seen by a hiring manager, a good resume allows you to include keywords that match the qualifications and requirements listed in the job description.
+Since most resumes must pass through applicant tracking systems (ATS) before being seen by a hiring manager, a good resume will target what the employer is looking for, including keywords that match the qualifications and requirements listed in the job description.

 Your resume should be one page long.
 This is because hiring managers typically have only a few seconds to do a resume review for each application that they receive.
 For this reason, it’s critical to make sure your resume is as concise as possible and contains only the most relevant information.
 That said, if you have extensive experience, relevant achievements or certifications that are pertinent to the position that you’re applying for, it’s okay to include a second page.

 The main sections that you should include in your resume include a header with your contact information, resume summary or objective, skills, work experience and education.
-Depending on the resume format that you select, the order of these resume sections will vary.
+Depending on the resume format that you select, the order and length of these resume sections will vary.
+See our resume formats guide for more tips.

 When your resume is written and proofread carefully, it is time to submit it.
 You want to get your resume into the hands of hiring managers and recruiters so you can land the job you want.
 Here are a few resume submission ideas: